bitsoex/slate/source/index.html.md

-# Private Endpoints
+# Private REST API

-Private endpoints are used to manage your account and your orders.
+The Private REST API is used to manage your account and your orders.
 These requests must be signed (more on this below).

 <aside class="notice">
 Private endpoints require API Keys.
 Make sure you read more about obtaining your private keys <a href="#generating-api-keys">here</a>